lebogangolifant/javascript_script/README.md

-# JavaScript script - Outreachy Task 1
+# JavaScript script - Task 1

 ### Objective
 This task create a JavaScript script that manipulates a JSON object and formats the output in a human-readable format.
 The script processes a list of Wikipedia articles, extracting relevant information and displaying it in a structured format on a webpage.